rafalp/django-ember-gettext/README.md

 "interpolate"
 ```

 Finally make browser load Django JS catalog by adding it's `<script>` element above Ember's and your application's .js files in your template.
-Example configuration may look like this:
+Depending on how your project is setup, it's `base.html` template may contain part like this:

 ```html
 <script src="/django-i18n.js"></script>